 When travelers find out that we specialize in arranging travel to Hawaii, the first thing they ask is, “What food is Hawaii known for?”

 The answer is that we have a very long list of what to eat in Hawaii.
-The reason being that the food culture there is a thing all its own, and it's constantly evolving.
+The reason is that the food culture there is a thing all its own, and it’s constantly evolving.

 If you’ve ordered a plate lunch at your local Hawaiian BBQ spot or snacked on pupus at a local tiki bar, you may think you’ve covered your bases.
 But there is much more to the food scene than that.

 As we’ve said before, the food culture is unique thanks to the state’s unique history, where immigrants arrived from places as diverse as China, Japan, the Philippines, and Portugal.
 And, since these groups all worked together during the plantation era, they each brought elements of their food traditions to the islands.

 As a result, Hawaii’s food scene has a strong fusion element.
 Some of the most common local dishes–say, saimin, boiled peanuts, shoyu chicken–have flavors that feel reminiscent of other cuisines yet definitively local foods.
 Head here to read how Hawaii’s food scene became what it is today.

 These days there is a major focus on local food so, in everything from the farmers’ markets to high-end restaurants, you’ll notice a big focus on farm-to-table.
 Add to it that there is a creative local makers scene and renowned, James Beard-nominated chefs cooking thoughtful local food, and there is a lot of delicious food to explore when you travel to Hawaii.